Citroën Type C 5HP: History

 The result of this project was presented for the first time at the Motor Show in November 1921 as the Type C, although orders and first deliveries of the car were not received until spring 1922.

 It was a small car offered only with a two-seater Torpedo body, with a length of only 3.2 metres and a wheelbase of 2.25 metres (short chassis).

 The lines were elegant, despite the small size of the body.
 The front had one of the most handsome radiator masks and the rear bodywork had a tapered boat deck shape.

 The 5HP was a popular car, intended to enter the market segment below the 10 HP Type A.

 It was "delivered complete, without extra charge, with electric starting and lighting, five tyred wheels and a rear axle with differential".

 The selling price of the 5HP Torpedo in 1922 (8500 FR) was about 60% of that of the 10 HP B2 (13900 FR) and was also much lower than its main competitor, the Peugeot Quadrilette (10000 FR) which was only a cycle car.

-Although an engineer by training, André Citroën was above all a business genius in search of new ideas to assimilate and exploit.
+Although an engineer by training, André Citroën was above all in search of new ideas to assimilate and exploit.

 Thus he founded a consumer credit company, allowing customers to buy cars on credit, a new method for the time.

 Citroën also invented the spare parts manual, the repair instructions manual, detailed repair rates and the standard exchange system for mechanical parts refurbished at the factory.

 The genius of André Citroën was to promote this car to a female audience, which was very unusual at the time.
 All the 5HP advertising documents represented the car driven by a young woman.

 After a slow start in 1922, the 5HP was so successful that by 1924 it accounted for half of Citroën's sales: nearly 30,000 vehicles per year and became the leading popular European car.

 The initial commercial name: 5HP became 5CV in 1925 on the occasion of the change of calculation of the power of engines: from HP (Horse Power) to CV (Cheval Vapeur).